Follow these simple steps and you'll have a Perfect Beef Tenderloin every time!

 Then I checked again, and it needed another 10-minutes.
 In all, the total time mine took was 40-minutes, plus 10-minutes for resting.

-Things you might need to know beforehand:
+Tips you need to know beforehand:

-Grade of beef:
+Grade of beef

 Tenderloins generally come in different grades: Prime, Choice and Select.
 These grades are based on the degree of marbling: